fl1ghtly/slicer/README.md

 # Description
 This script takes images and uses transparent pixel grids in order to seperate each object into smaller files.
+A test image is included in order to see how this script works.

 # Installation
 To install: